kai687/sphinxawesome-theme/docs/how-to/customize/index.rst

 .. rst-class:: lead

    Customize the |product| by adding custom CSS or custom JavaScript.
-   Use custom page layout or modify existing templates.
+   Use custom page layouts or modify existing templates.

 .. toctree::
    :caption: In this section